jupyter/docker-stacks/docs/contributing/stacks.md

 ```

 Enter the user or organization name under which this stack will reside on Docker Hub.
-You must have access to manage this Docker Hub organization to push images here and set up automated builds.
+You must have access to manage this Docker Hub organization to push images here.

 ```text
 stack_org [my-project]:
 ```

-Select an image from the jupyter/docker-stacks project that will serve as the base for your new image.
+Select an image from the `jupyter/docker-stacks` project that will serve as the base for your new image.

 ```text
 stack_base_image [jupyter/base-notebook]: